finnwurtz/finnwurtz.github.io/README.md

 # finnwurtz.github.io
-[This](https://finnwurtz.github.io/) is my project website; it is currently under construction.
+[This](https://finnwurtz.github.io/) is the future home of my project website; it is currently under construction.